codemeleon/seqPanther/README.md

 # Features

-Codon Counter and SeqIn commands were specifically defined for this program.
+`codoncounter` and `nucsub` commands were specifically defined for this program.
 However, each sub-command can be installed and used independently of this program.

 # Warning